 Help Save the Historic Preservation

-Local efforts have been focused on educating the public about the North Carolina State Historic Preservation Tax Credit program which is scheduled to sunset at the end of 2014 and the federal historic tax credit that has been proposed to be eliminated from the tax code.
-Both of these programs have been an integral part of the revival of many historic industrial, commercial and residential buildings in Winston-Salem and Forsyth County.
-It's not too late to contact your representatives in Raleigh and voice your support.
+Local efforts are continued to be focused on educating the public about the North Carolina State Historic Preservation Tax Credit program.
+This program expired at the end of 2014.
+It was an integral part of the revival of many historic industrial, commercial and residential buildings in Winston-Salem and Forsyth County.
+While the NC Legislature did not renew the credits, new support is possible.

 Find out more about the NC tax credit program at

 Our ghost signs task force is looking for the faded, the flaking and the fascinating remnants of old advertising signs painted on buildings around the county.

 The group plans to catalog the signs and repaint or restore some of them.
 You can help us build a map of signs.
 Feel free to include an image but please keep the size under 500Kb.
 Submit locations to email@example.com.

 To combat the tsunami of disinformation and misinformation about the necessity of replacing old wood windows with vinyl, a group of PHF members have put together an educational program about the benefits of restoring wood windows.